sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 Between v0.4.0 and v0.6.0, throughput dropped from 10.71 req/s to 9.78 req/s, a roughly 9% regression despite continuous development effort.
 A close reading of the changelogs for v0.5.0 and v0.6.0 points to several contributing factors.

-**CUDA graph memory pressure.** CUDA graphs were introduced in v0.5.0, and a dedicated PR ([#5074](https://github.com/vllm-project/vllm/pull/5074)) added output buffers for graph capture to reduce their memory footprint—an acknowledgment that the footprint was already a concern.
+**CUDA graph memory pressure**: CUDA graphs were introduced in v0.5.0, and a dedicated PR ([#5074](https://github.com/vllm-project/vllm/pull/5074)) added output buffers for graph capture to reduce their memory footprint—an acknowledgment that the footprint was already a concern.
 On our 40 GB A100, the pre-allocated graph buffers compete directly with KV cache memory.
 Fewer available KV cache blocks means a smaller effective batch size, which lowers throughput.
 Because CUDA graphs require fixed tensor shapes, the engine must also pad variable-length batches, adding further overhead for workloads with heterogeneous sequence lengths like ShareGPT.

-**Abstraction tax from new feature scaffolding.** v0.5.0 laid the groundwork for speculative decoding ([#5400](https://github.com/vllm-project/vllm/pull/5400), [#5252](https://github.com/vllm-project/vllm/pull/5252)), automatic prefix caching ([#5324](https://github.com/vllm-project/vllm/pull/5324)), multi-modal vision support ([#4197](https://github.com/vllm-project/vllm/pull/4197), [#5237](https://github.com/vllm-project/vllm/pull/5237)), and a new `CustomOp` interface for hardware portability ([#5255](https://github.com/vllm-project/vllm/pull/5255)).
+**Abstraction tax from new feature scaffolding**: v0.5.0 laid the groundwork for speculative decoding ([#5400](https://github.com/vllm-project/vllm/pull/5400), [#5252](https://github.com/vllm-project/vllm/pull/5252)), automatic prefix caching ([#5324](https://github.com/vllm-project/vllm/pull/5324)), multi-modal vision support ([#4197](https://github.com/vllm-project/vllm/pull/4197), [#5237](https://github.com/vllm-project/vllm/pull/5237)), and a new `CustomOp` interface for hardware portability ([#5255](https://github.com/vllm-project/vllm/pull/5255)).
 A new `BlockManagerV2` ([#3834](https://github.com/vllm-project/vllm/pull/3834)) was also introduced to support CPU/GPU swapping for speculative decoding.
-Even when these features are not explicitly enabled, they add indirection in the scheduler and model-runner hot paths—extra dispatch layers, conditional branches, and abstraction boundaries that the runtime must traverse on every forward pass.
+Even when these features are not explicitly enabled, they add indirection in the scheduler and model-runner hot paths, extra dispatch layers, conditional branches, and abstraction boundaries that the runtime must traverse on every forward pass.

-**Partially landed `torch.compile` integration.** By v0.6.0, the codebase had begun integrating `torch.compile`, but the integration was incomplete.
+**Partially landed `torch.compile` integration**: By v0.6.0, the codebase had begun integrating `torch.compile`, but the integration was incomplete.
 A PR in that release explicitly targeted "Dynamo guard evaluation overhead" ([#7898](https://github.com/vllm-project/vllm/pull/7898)), confirming that the compilation infrastructure was imposing cost without yet delivering its intended kernel-fusion benefits.
 Users were, in effect, paying the price of the new compiler pipeline with none of the payoff.

-**Workload mismatch.** It is also worth noting that many of the optimizations in v0.5.0–v0.6.0—multi-step scheduling, asynchronous output processing, chunked prefill with prefix caching—target high-concurrency, large-scale serving scenarios.
-Our benchmark of ~1,000 ShareGPT prompts on a single GPU may not exercise the regime where these optimizations break even, let alone provide gains.
+**Workload mismatch**: It is also worth noting that many of the optimizations in v0.5.0–v0.6.0 such as multi-step scheduling, asynchronous output processing, chunked prefill with prefix caching—target high-concurrency, large-scale serving scenarios.
+Our benchmark of ~1,000 ShareGPT prompts on a single GPU may not be a good proxy where these optimizations break even, let alone provide gains.

 **Fair warning**, these are all hypothesis which we arrived on after manually digging into the changelogs.
 We did not validate these changes by running targeted experiments testing each of these new features.